heycarsten/personal-page/README.md

 Oh, text editors.
 I have used a number of editors over the years, you name it, if it’s somewhat popular, I’ve probably tried it.
 [Notepad+](https://en.m.wikipedia.org/wiki/Notepad%2B) back in my Windows days, [TextMate](https://macromates.com) 1 and 2, [Coda](https://panic.com/coda/), [Sublime Text](https://www.sublimetext.com) 2 and 3, [Atom](https://atom.io), [vim](https://www.vim.org), [MacVim](https://macvim-dev.github.io/macvim/), [NeoVim](https://neovim.io), [Spacemacs](http://spacemacs.org), and over the past couple years Visual Studio Code.

 These days I do 80% of my coding and writing in Visual Studio Code, it works fantastically!
 The ecosystem of extensions is incredibly rich and diverse, and often very high quality too.
-It works great for any project I am working on, and [VS Code Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) is a godsend.
+It works great for any project I am working on, and [Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) is a godsend!
 Collaboration and learning through pairing is becoming very important to me.
 It's exciting because I now have an editing and programming environment that's very powerful and is also incredibly accessible to newcomers.
 [Tmate](https://tmate.io) is excellent, and I have used tmate for years and will continue to.
 But terminal-based sharing can be daunting for someone new to programming or pairing in general.

 I really like the [Material Dark](https://material-theme.site) theme, I’ve always preferred dark themes, I find them less visually fatiguing.
 I set a visible gutter to 80 columns and keep my code within that boundary.
 I use spaces for indentation, defaulting to 2 spaces.
 I’ll change that depending on the project, but that’s my default.
 I also enable show trailing white spaces.
 I use the [Source Code Pro](https://fonts.google.com/specimen/Source+Code+Pro) typeface at 15pt.